UniFi Access

 Sensors

-For controllers that support temporary lock rules, each door also exposes the following diagnostic sensor entities:
+For controllers that support temporary lock rules, each door also exposes the following diagnostic sensor entity:

 Data updates